-The stamp duty land tax (SDLT) relates to both freehold and leasehold properties over £125,000.
+The stamp duty land tax (SDLT) relates to both freehold and leasehold properties over £250,000.
 It applies whether you’re buying with a mortgage or not.
 But – things are different for those who haven’t owned a home before!
-Confused by the conflicting rules?
-Unsure what applies to you?
-We can help you get your head around it.
+If you find it confusing we can help you get your head around it.
 Here’s a closer look at first-time buyer stamp duty.

 Do first-time buyers pay stamp duty?